top of page

 According to Mangalorean tradition, a day before the wedding, relatives and close friends gathered at John’s home for the Roce Ceremony.

 Roce is a Konkani word - the language of Goa/Managlore - meaning “coconut milk.”
 The ceremony begins with singing “Vovieo,” Konkani songs of blessing and prayer for the bride and groom.
-Then, the guests, starting with the mother and father of the bride and groom, followed by married couples, brothers, sisters, the elders, relatives, and friends, will individually bless the bride and groom, by making the sign of the cross on their foreheads with coconut milk and oil.
+Then, the guests - starting with the mother and father of the bride and groom, followed by married couples, brothers, sisters, the elders, relatives, and friends - individually bless the bride and groom, by making the sign of the cross on their foreheads with coconut milk and oil.
 While doing this the parents say, "Saiba moje dhuvecher/putacher bessanv ghal.”
 Which means, “Lord, please bless my son [or] daughter.”

 The coconut milk symbolizes purity and fertility, and the fact that just as every part of the coconut has a special and functional use, every part and gift and talent of the husband and wife are also sacred.
 After the Roce Ceremony, we prayed the rosary together, for the intentions of the couple and their marriage.
 Then the eating, singing, and dancing and lasted until the wee hours of the morning!